Six Flags Great America: 2020–2021: COVID-19 pandemic and reopening

 Clockwise from top: Dare Devil Dive, Buccaneer Battle, Revolution, and Mardi Gras Hangover all closed and were removed in the 2023 season.

 Throughout the 2023 season, several developments occurred.
 In April 2023, the park confirmed that the plots of Dare Devil Dive and Buccaneer Battle would be used for future expansion following removal from the park map.
 Sky Striker, a Zamperla Discovery pendulum ride, was announced on August 30, 2023, planned to open for the 2024 season.
 It would be built on the plot of land that Dare Devil Dive occupied.
 Soon after the announcement of Sky Striker, two more rides—Revolution and Mardi Gras Hangover—would be removed from the park.
-They both closed permanently on October 29, 2023, where they were relocated to Niagara Amusement Park & Splash World in New York.
+The rides both closed permanently on October 29, 2023, and were relocated to Niagara Amusement Park & Splash World in New York.

 In April 2024, the park demolished its old entrance plaza to build a new entrance building.
 Sky Striker opened to the public in mid-June 2024.
 Two months later, a B&M Dive Coaster named Wrath of Rakshasa was announced on August 15, 2024.
 It would be the steepest and feature the most inversions on a Dive Coaster, and would replace the Buccaneer Battle water ride.
-In early November 2024, it was announced in a press release that Six Flags Great America would receive a new kids area, alongside 50th anniversary celebrations, and park enhancements, as part of the newly merged Six Flags' $525 million investments for the 2026 season.
-Wrath of Rakshasa debuted to the public on May 31, 2025, becoming the park's 16th roller coaster.